Russia responsible for the disappearances and presumed deaths of twenty people, European Court rules

 Published: 23 Jan 2020

 On 21 January 2020, the European Court of Human Rights (ECtHR) found Russia responsible for the disappearances and deaths of nineteen men and one woman from Chechyna, Ingushetia and Dagestan.
 The judgment is the latest addition to a vast body of ECtHR rulings concerning enforced disappearances and extra-judicial killings in the North Caucasus region of Russia.
-EHRAC, together with Memorial Human Rights Center, represented relatives of two of the young men—Salikh Salidov and Sukhrap Makhauri—both in their mid-20s.
+EHRAC, together with Memorial Human Rights Center, represented relatives of two of the young men—Salikh Saidov and Sukhrap Makhauri—both in their mid-20s.

 What happened to them?